apache/bigtop/bigtop-deploy/vm/docker-puppet/README.md

 ##Configure Apache Hadoop ecosystem components

-* Choose the ecosystem you want to be deployed by modifying components in provision.sh.
+* Choose the ecosystem you want to be deployed by modifying components in vagrantconfig.yaml

 ```
-     components,hadoop,hbase,yarn,...
+components: "hadoop,hbase,yarn,..."
 ```

 By default, Apache Hadoop, YARN, and Apache HBase will be installed.